About

 MSc in Computer Science, Weizmann Institute of Science

-BSc in Computer Science, Tel-Aviv University
+BSc in Computer Science, Tel Aviv University

-LLB in Law, Tel-Aviv University
+LLB in Law, Tel Aviv University

 Funding

-© 2021 Inbal Talgam-Cohen
+© 2026 Inbal Talgam-Cohen

 Template design by Andreas Viklund